madcyph3r/AdvancedMaterialDrawer/README.md

 ```

 ### Import to your Project
-For now you musst Download the Library and add it as a module.
+For now you musst download the library source code and add it as a module.
 But Maven Repo will come.
-See the gradle files in the Example for the settings.
+See the gradle files in the example for the settings.

 ### Screenshots